Fiddler: CPU-GPU Orchestration for Fast Inference of Mixture-of-Experts Models: Abstract

 \section{Abstract}

-Large Language Models (LLMs) based on Mixture-of-Experts (MoE) architecture are showing promising performance on various tasks.
-However, running them on resource-constrained settings, where GPU memory resources are not abundant, is challenging due to huge model sizes.
-Existing systems that offload model weights to CPU memory suffer from the significant overhead of frequently moving data between CPU and GPU.
-In this paper, we propose \sys, a resource-efficient inference engine with CPU-GPU orchestration for MoE models.
-The key idea of \sys is to use the computation ability of the CPU to minimize the data movement between the CPU and GPU.
-Our evaluation shows that \sys can run the uncompressed \mixtral model, which exceeds 90GB in parameters, to generate over $3$ tokens per second on a single GPU with 24GB memory, showing an order of magnitude improvement over existing methods.
+Large Language Models (LLMs) with the Mixture-of-Experts (MoE) architectures have shown promising performance on various tasks.
+However, due to the huge model sizes, running them in resource-constrained environments where the GPU memory is not abundant is challenging.
+Some existing systems propose to use CPU resources to solve that, but they either suffer from the significant overhead of frequently moving data between CPU and GPU, or fail to consider distinct characteristics of CPUs and GPUs.
+This paper proposes \sys, a resource-efficient inference system for MoE models with limited GPU resources. \sys strategically utilizes CPU and GPU resources by determining the optimal execution strategy.
+Our evaluation shows that, unlike state-of-the-art systems that optimize for specific scenarios such as single batch inference or long prefill, \sys performs better in all scenarios.
+Compared against different baselines, \sys achieves \speedupsingle times speed up in single batch inference, \speeduplong times in long prefill processing, and \speedupbeam times in beam search inference.
 The code of \sys is publicly available at \url{https://github.com/efeslab/fiddler}.